Ten West Link banner

 • Facility inspections for acceptance testing, quality, and expediting.

-Sargent & Lundy’s role during the construction phase includes onsite IE construction monitoring and services that observe compliance to both project design and good utility practice in support of IE project financing certifications.
-Deliverables include:
+Sargent & Lundy’s role during the construction phase included onsite independent engineering construction monitoring and services to observe compliance with both project design and good utility practice in support of independent engineering project financing certifications.
+Deliverables included:

-• Monthly IE site inspections of project construction.
+• Monthly independent engineering site inspections of project construction.

 • Monthly construction status reports.